EliotKhachi/publicZk/202304302120/README.md

 ## What is Embedded Software Engineering
 Embedded software engineering is the practice of developing embedded systems.
-Embedded systems are computational units that are embedded electrical and mechanical devices that serve a specific purpose, for example:
+Embedded systems have a general definition: computational units that are electrical and mechanical devices that serve a specific purpose, for example:
-* The device in your coffee machine.
+* The embedded system in your coffee machine receives user input (via buttons on the machine) and controls various motors and/or actuators to brew and dispense your coffee.
-* The control unit in your car that is responsible for deploying your airbags.
+* One of the many control units in your car is an embedded systems that senses collisions and deploys your airbags.

-All embedded systems have inputs and outputs.
-Your coffee machine is waiting to be turned on, waiting for the user to press a button to begin brewing, etc. Your car is constantly sensing for an impact that exceeds a certain threshhold value of force or deceleration to determine whether or not to deploy the airbags.

 ## 1. Learn to Program in C
 Why?